Map of Juan de Fuca park in BC

 Juan de Fuca Provincial Park Highlights

 Juan de Fuca Provincial Park on the west coast of southern Vancouver Island offers scenic beauty, spectacular hiking, marine and wildlife viewing and roaring surf in its course along the Pacific coastline of the Strait of Juan de Fuca.
+There are four main areas to the park: the China Beach Campground, the Juan de Fuca Marine Trail, the China Beach day-use area and Botanical Beach.

 The Juan de Fuca Marine Trail follows 47 kilometers of wilderness stretching along the western shoreline of the southern Island.
 Although most of the Juan de Fuca Marine Trail is designed for strenuous day or multi-day hiking/camping in this rugged and isolated area, some easy to moderate day hiking opportunities to the beach or along the trail are available starting from the trailheads.
 At the east end of the park you'll find the vehicle accessible China Beach Campground and the China Beach day-use area.
 The campground is located in a forested area about 1 km east of the China Beach day-use area and the Juan de Fuca East (China Beach) Trailhead.
 Trails connect the campground to China Beach and the adjacent smaller Second Beach located east of the larger China Beach day-use.